Shuaa-99/QuizApp-SwiftUi/README.md

    - A visually appealing progress tracker using **SwiftUI shapes and paths**.
    - Enhanced with gradient animations and responsive design.

-- **Beautiful Animations**
-   - Transitions and visual effects bring life to the app, ensuring an intuitive user experience.

 ---

 ### 🛠 **Tech Stack and Tools**